 - Plans and Assessments: EHS managers for facilities with toxic hazards are charged with the responsibility of planning for HAZMAT releases and training employees about how to react.
 But what about after the spill is contained and any victims are treated?
 As Ambrose says, firefighters are “very good at doing postmortem analysis—dissecting what went right and what went wrong—of every fire they run.”
 Fire teams strive to improve their results on every call, and consistent and quick analysis of the previous call is one key way to do that.
 EHS managers should not overlook the value of reviewing how any HAZMAT incident was handled, no matter how small.
 The incident review will tell you how you might improve facilities to better react to the next spill – or to prevent it entirely.

 Findlay All Hazards is a national leader in HAZMAT control training.
 We teach thousands every year how to better prep their workspaces and how to more effectively respond to any kind of unanticipated incident.
-Take a look at Findlay’s Environmental and Hazardous Materials Training and Compliance Programs and then contact us to learn how we can build a custom training program for your company.
+Contact us to learn how we can build a custom training program for your company.